Scroll down to the bottom to get right to the full reviews for the best family tent

 It’s safer not to.
 Although tents are ventilated, this is only designed for general living, not cooking.
 Cooking in a tent increases condensation which could cause a build up of carbon monoxide.
 Tents are made from flame retardant fabrics but cooking inside is still a huge risk.

 You could create a separate camping kitchen using a tarp shelter.
-Check out our article on best camping stoves and best camping tarps for this one and you'll be serving up that perfect camp supper in no time.
+Check out our article on best camping stoves, best camping tarps and best camping kettle for this one and you'll be serving up that perfect camp supper in no time.

 What features should I look for?